Fetching reservations

 See OFFERS for more info.

 The addons_list value is an Array, having a KV structure as each element.
-For WooDoo Channel reservations, each KV structure contains these fields:

 • name: the addon name